-This fall, SRL will be encouraging new (and returning) members to enter into High Power Rocketry (HPR) by covering most of the costs of thirty Level 1 certifications, including the rocket kit.
-Our goal is to get over thirty successful HPR certifications club-wide this fall, most of which being L1s, with a few L2 and L3 certifications.
+This academic year, SRL will be encouraging new (and returning) members to enter into High Power Rocketry (HPR) by covering most of the costs of over 40 Level 1 certifications, including the rocket kit.
+Our goal is to get over 30 successful HPR certifications club-wide this academic year, most of which being L1s, with a few L2 and L3 certifications.

 Level 1 certifications introduce the very basics of aerodynamics, rocket design, and assembly in a way that is easy to grasp without requiring prior knowledge or experience.
 The certification requires flyers to build a rocket utilizing a motor with an H or I impulse rating (up to 640 Newton-seconds).

-The rockets will be assembled over a series of weekend workshops in September, with the certification flights taking place the first weekend of October.
+The rockets will be assembled over a series of weekend workshops, with the certification flights taking place over weekends later in each semester.
 After the certification flights, a group of newly-certified members will be chosen to work together to construct a larger vehicle to fly on Level 2 and/or Level 3 class motors, which will primarily be used as a testbed for custom avionics.

 Questions?
 Feel free to reach out to the certification team leads via email, or ping us on Slack.